lucianodainic/st-builder/README.md

 To run the asm program on ubuntu you will need to:
 * install DOSBox: sudo apt-get install dosbox;
 * download [Turbo Assembler (TASM)](https://sourceforge.net/projects/tasmeditor/files/latest/download?source=files) and [Turbo Debugger (TD)](https://winworldpc.com/product/borland-c/20);
-* create one directory and unzip the downloaded archives into that directory;
+* create one directory and unzip the TASM archive into that directory;
+* unzip TD archive and move the files to /tasmeditor/TASM folder;
-* place the st-builder.asm file into TASM folder;
+* place the st-builder.asm file into /tasmeditor/TASM folder;
 * open DOSBox and run c /home/<username> then c: ;
 * cd to the TASM directory;
 * run the program by the following commands: